VRLabs/Particle-Driver/README.md

 "Weight.controller" uses [Animator Layer Control](https://docs.vrchat.com/docs/state-behaviors) to change the weight of the "ParticleDeath" layer.

 The "ParticleDeath" layer animates a float parameter.
-The parameter is multiplied by the weight and the value change can be used as a transition condition.
+The parameter value is multiplied by the weight and can be used as a transition condition.

 ## Install guide